Table of Contents

-Zonda Hobby’s portfolio has 3 major product brands: “E-sky”, “DTS” and “GWY”.
-On their website you can find couple of RC helis and two racing drones.
+Zonda Hobby’s portfolio has three major product brands: “E-sky”, “DTS” and “GWY”.
+On their website, you can find a couple of RC helis and two racing drones.
 Both, DTS GT200 and DTS Q220 are offered in RFR aka PNP versions (no radio & battery).

 Zonda Hobby DTS GT200 drone review

 Disclosure: I received this FPV drone from ZondaHobby (Rainbow Model Technology) in order to test it and make an in-depth review.
-Although the product was offered for free, all opinions in this review remain my own and I was in no way influenced by my partner!
+Although the product was offered for free, all opinions in this review remain my own, and my partner in no way influenced me!

-Every time I receive a new drone, I get enthusiast like a 5 year old boy on Christmas Eve.
+Every time I receive a new drone, I get enthusiastic like a 5-year-old boy on Christmas Eve.
 I can’t wait to get home and unpack my new toy.
 The DTS GT200 comes nicely packed in a black box.
-Besides the drone, I found the following accessories: spare canopy, 2 sets of DTS 5046 props, GWY 5.8G circular polarized antenna, DSM radio cable, 2 radio receiver antenna protector tubes, DTS stickers, 3M adhesive taps, lots of tools (screwdriver, hex wrenches and prop nuts key) and user manual.
+Besides the drone, I found the following accessories: a spare canopy, two sets of DTS 5046 props, GWY 5.8G circular polarized antenna, DSM radio cable, two radio receiver antenna protector tubes, DTS stickers, 3M adhesive taps, lots of tools (screwdriver, hex wrenches and prop nuts key) and user manual.

 In-depth analysis

-For sure, holding the ZDGB DTS GT200 in my hand looks at least as good like in the advertising photos.
-I could say that is beautifully manufactured like a Swiss made watch :).
-It has super clean build with well organised wires.
+For sure, holding the ZDGB DTS GT200 in my hand looks at least as good as in the advertising photos.
+I could say that is beautifully manufactured, like a Swiss-made watch :).
+It has a super clean build with well-organized wires.
 Moreover, all the electronic parts are well protected.
 While all the frame parts, including the propellers, are black, the motors and the FPV camera have silver color.
-The nice black/silver contrast grants a very professional look for DTS GT200 drone.
-Weighting about 372 grams, it is heavier than similar sized FPV drones.
+The nice black/silver contrast grants a very professional look for the DTS GT200 drone.
+Weighting about 372 grams, it is heavier than similar-sized FPV drones.

 As I previously mentioned, the brain & heart of the GT200 quad is an all-in-one flight system.
-In order to ensure good heat dissipation, it has an aluminium heat sink on top.
-VTX buttons (CH & Band) and micro USB port are on left side of the main unit.
-As it should be normal, battery cable with XT60 plug and FPV antenna pigtail are on rear.
-The antenna mount has a spring which should reduce the shocks during crashes.
+To ensure good heat dissipation, it has an aluminum heat sink on top.
+VTX buttons (CH & Band) and a micro USB port are on the left side of the main unit.
+As it should be normal, the battery cable with XT60 plug and FPV antenna pigtail is on rear.
+The antenna mount has a spring, which should reduce the shocks during crashes.

 In order to allow stable take-off, the DTS GT200 has some kind of landing skid made from a carbon fiber plate and self-adhesive foam.
-The skid also severs to secure firmly the LIPO battery under the drone.
+The skid also secured the LIPO battery under the drone firmly.
 Both, battery contact plates are padded with non-slip rubber.

-The RunCam Eagle 2 Pro camera is well protected by the aluminium canopy.
+The RunCam Eagle 2 Pro camera is well protected by the aluminum canopy.
 You can adjust the angle of the camera according to your flight style.
-On top of the canopy you can attach a second DVR camera.
+On top of the canopy, you can attach a second DVR camera.
 My Foxeer Legend 3 fits just perfectly.

-At the end of each 4mm arm there is a DTS 2500K bruhless motor.
-During crashes they are protected by carbon fiber motor guards.
+At the end of each 4mm arm, there is a DTS 2500K brushless motor.
+During crashes, they are protected by carbon fiber motor guards.

 DTS GT200 main parts